What does an oral Chlamydia infection look like?

 How do I treat oral Chlamydia?

-When you get tested with Better2Know, we will connect you with a doctor who can help you access the medication you’ll need to clear the infection.
+When you get tested with Better2Know, we’ll connect you with a doctor who can help you access the medication you’ll need to clear the infection.
+Getting tested will also help your recent sexual partners stay safe and protect their health.

 How can I avoid getting oral Chlamydia?

-The best way to avoid getting an oral Chlamydia infection is to barrier contraception.
-Condoms and dental dams are effective barrier methods that will help prevent the bacteria from spreading.
+The best way to avoid getting an oral Chlamydia infection is to use barrier contraception, especially when having oral sex.
+Condoms and dental dams are effective barrier methods that will help prevent bacteria from spreading during most kinds of sexual contact.

-Use your best judgment about what sexual acts to participate in and consider how it may affect you and your partner.
+Use your best judgment about what sexual acts to participate in and consider how they may affect you and your sexual partner.

 Final thoughts